What is limerence? The 3 Stages of limerence and is it the same as an emotional affair?

 So just exactly what is limerence?
-I had never heard of the term before but it has come up a few times on the blog and in a brief description in one of the books I’ve read.
+Until we had started this site, I had never heard of the term before.
+But over the years it has come up quite a few times on the blog and in mentoring sessions.
 I also stumbled upon a forum discussion about whether or not limerence is the same as an emotional affair or only a component of an emotional affair.

 Naturally, I felt it might be of interest to you guys and therefore needed further looking into.
 I’ll let you guys draw your own conclusions based on your own situations.